-- 1 Select one or more fixtures in the channel grid.
+- 1 In the Fixture Manager, select one or more fixtures in the channel grid.
 (Hold down the Command or Shift key as you click to select multiple fixtures.) - 2 Do one of the following: - Drag a fixture out of the channel grid. - Control-click a fixture and choose Delete... from the shortcut menu. - Press the Delete key. - 3 In the alert message that appears, click Delete (or press Command-Delete).